-If none of that made sense, just know it is important stuff in the body.
-It kind of holds us all together.
+If none of that made sense, just know it's important stuff in the body.
+It kind of holds you all together.

 Valerie DeLaune explains it thoroughly in her book Trigger Point Therapy for Headaches and Migraines: Your Self Treatment Workbook for Pain Relief.

 She says that trigger points often form where “blood flow is reduced and metabolic wastes are not being exchanged for oxygen and nutrients.”

 When this happens repeatedly, the trigger points form knots that you can actually feel in your muscle tissue.
 These knots then cause pain directly or can cause pain in other parts of your body called referred pain.

 Initially I thought Trigger Point Therapy was just a modality in massage used for muscular pain relief, as an adjunct to Remedial or Swedish massage.